seemsinproduct-builder/firstrepo/README.md

-# 🧊 Fridge Chef
+**Links to Product Portfolio**

-An AI-powered app that helps you discover recipes based on ingredients available in your fridge.
+1) Fridge Chef - An AI-powered app that helps you discover recipes based on ingredients available in your fridge.
 🔗 **Live App:** https://fridge-chef--seemsinproduct.replit.app/

----

 ## ✨ Features
 - Enter ingredients you already have